 All of our screen doors are built using sustainably-sourced hardwoods.
 We offer our Premium Series doors in your choice of Poplar, Red Oak, and Sapele Mahogany.
 Our Standard Series doors can be purchased in either Douglas Fir or Red Cedar.

-Fir and Cedar are both very stable (resistant to warping) when finished properly.
-Fir is a great choice if you’re planning to paint your door, while Cedar takes up stains and varnishes quite nicely.
+Fir is a great choice for both painting and staining your door and has a great tolerance to moisture as well as sun if finished properly.
 Poplar is cost effective, stable, and accepts both stain and paint well.
 Red Oak is an excellent all around hardwood, providing strength, stability, and excellent absorption of stains and varnishes.
 Many medieval doors still exist today that were made of this heavy wood species.
 Sapele Mahogany is perfect if you want a door that can last for centuries in all weather conditions.
 We recommend Sapele for those that live close to the coastline or any type of harsh climate with a lot of moisture, intense sun, or salty air.

 Upon receiving your new custom screen door, it will be in its raw wooden state, sanded, and ready to paint or stain.
 While other manufactures may offer their products finished, we refuse to send anything out our door if there's a chance you won't be fully satisfied.
 There is simply too wide a variance between colors/stains for us to guarantee a perfect match, even if it's the same brand of stain or paint bought from the hardware store.
 Secondly, with nearly all of our screen doors being custom made-to-order, we do not prep for hardware on our end.
 In case your door needs to be trimmed down on site to ensure a perfect fit, this could ruin any preexisting stain, paint, or preparations made for hardware.
 Also, to make sure your door and hardware ship safely, these items will be shipped in separate boxes.